Gad Barzilai: Biography

 Gad Barzilai is best known for his critical analysis of law as a dimension in political power, which should be understood through using combined methodologies of socio-political-legal studies.
-His work emphasizes the importance of legal pluralism, political elite, critical communitarianism, cultural relativism and political power in local, state and global sites.
-Barzilai has published numerous books and articles on these issues.
+His work emphasizes the importance of legal pluralism, political elite, critical communitarianism, cultural relativism, and political power in local, state and global sites.
+Barzilai had published numerous books and articles on these issues.